 Not Gel.
 Not Foam.
-Just Effective.™
+Just Effective. ®

-|Immerse our insoles in boiling water for 15 seconds (Never place insoles inside a microwave)|
+- Immerse our moldable inserts in boiling water for 30 to 45 seconds (Never place inserts inside a microwave or oven)

-|Place the device in position beneath the foot, then using your fingers and the heel of your hand, mold the insole to the contours of the patients' foot, paying particular attention to the longitudinal and metatarsal arch areas.
+- In a seated position, with a sock on foot, place the warm insert in position beneath your foot.
+Then, using your fingers and the heel of your hand, mold the insert to the contours of the foot, paying particular attention to the longitudinal and metatarsal arch areas.

-|When the insole has cooled to room temperature, it is then ready to be placed in the patients shoe and worn.
+- When the insert has cooled to room temperature, it is then ready to be placed in your shoe and worn.

-|If the device becomes uncomfortable, dip only the troublesome portion in boiling water and repeat manipulation by hand.
+- If the insert becomes uncomfortable, dip only the troublesome portion in boiling water and repeat manipulation by hand.

-- When reheated, your custom insole will return to its original shape and can be remolded.
+- When reheated, your custom insoles will return to their original shape and can be remolded.